suglasp/fallout4_fallout76_sfx_conversionkit/README.txt

 ----

 >> Future project steps:
-- Include Powershell code for in bulk, read and extract *.fuz files.
+- (done) Include Powershell code for in bulk, read and extract *.fuz files.
 Container format that holds .lip + .xwm and extract the xmw file data.
-- Include Powershell code for in bulk, read and decode *.xwm files.
+- (todo) Include Powershell code for in bulk, read and decode *.xwm files.
 Same format as Microsoft XAudio2 xWMA format, and convert it to wav files.
-- Make it so, if we detect Powershell version 7+, we process in parallel.
+- (todo) Make it so, if we detect Powershell version 7+, we process in parallel.

 -----